 The Company has established appropriate policies, procedures, and internal controls for financial risk management.
-Before entering into significant transactions, due approval process by the Board of Directors must be carried out based on relevant regulations and internal control procedures.
+Before entering into significant transactions, due approval process by the Board of Directors and audit committee must be carried out based on relevant regulations and internal control procedures.
 The Company complies with its financial risk management policies at all times.